CoinCheung/SFT-ReID/README.md

 ```
     $ python evaluate.py
 ```
 This will embed the gallery and query set, and then compute cmc and mAP.

+Currently, I achieved accuracy of `93.52` rank-1, and `83.18` mAP without post-processing.
+If post-processing is added, the rank-1 and mAP can be `93.3` and `87.3`.